JonathanMoiseyev/Ass_Two_Client/README.md

 - sepal length - the length of the flower's sepal
 - sepal width - the width of the flower's sepal
 - petal length - the length of the flower's petal

+Please note, that this **csv file must end with a blank line**.
+Otherwise, the program will not operate properly.

 2. Classified.csv - an empty file.